RitB13/MetroPath/README.md

-# MetroPath – Console-Based Delhi Metro Route and Fare Finder
+# MetroPath – Console-Based Kolkata Metro Route and Fare Finder

 MetroPath is a C++-based console application that simulates the Delhi Metro railway network.
 It enables users to determine the shortest route, travel time, and fare between any two metro stations.
 The application utilizes graph data structures and pathfinding algorithms such as Dijkstra's algorithm, Breadth-First Search (BFS), and Depth-First Search (DFS) to provide efficient routing results.
 This system also accounts for interchanges between different metro corridors and supports user-friendly input modes including station names, codes, and serial numbers.